Ieke de Vries

 Ieke de Vries is an Assistant Professor of Criminology at the Institute of Criminal Law and Criminology.
 She received her Ph.D. at Northeastern University (Boston, Massachusetts) and was previously appointed as an Assistant Professor in the College of Criminology and Criminal Justice at Florida State University (Tallahassee, Florida).

+Ieke is a criminologist with expertise in quantitative and qualitative research methods to study human trafficking and other hidden or hard-to-observe crime types.
+Her research focuses on the Netherlands and the United States.
 In her doctoral work, Ieke de Vries utilized unique online and administrative data to identify the spatial and social mechanisms that drive commercial sex and sex trafficking in illicit massage businesses in the U.S. Specifically, she examined the geographic and spatial features of census tracts and cities that have illicit massage businesses, analyzed the mobility of clientele through a spatial network approach, and evaluated the impact of police shutdowns on the overall geographic distribution of illicit massage businesses.
 Her research was awarded a Research Fellowship from the National Institute of Justice in the U.S.